“We really do need to think about what we as Canadians represent and what we want our aid to do for us.”

 Indeed, Sam takes issue with the fact that we still define “women’s issues” in general as something only females should concern themselves with.
-For example, the question of women’s role in the workplace, an issue she rightly calls a parental concern rather than a women’s concern.
-Sam has been married to Eric Hoskins for 13 years, and they have a nine-year-old son named Rhys.
-She says the pressure to juggle work and family is something she and her husband both wrestle with all the time.
+For example, the question of women’s roles in the workplace, an issue she rightly calls a parental concern rather than a women’s concern.
+She’s been married to Eric Hoskins for 13 years and they have a nine-year-old son named Rhys.
+The pressure to juggle work and family is something she and her husband both wrestle with all the time.

 “There’s this sense that it just can’t be done,” says Sam.
 “You have to be at work for 8:30am and you have to work for (a set number of) hours, and it’s really too bad because it’s just not as family-friendly as many of us would hope.”

 Again, consumerism, and the “profit at any cost” mentality, rears its ugly head.
 “There are some regrets you can manage,” she says. “‘I wish I made more money’ or ‘I wish I’d taken that promotion.’
 But you don’t want to get to the end of your life and say, ‘Wow, I missed my child growing up and I’m still trying to rebuild that relationship’ or ‘I missed being there for my parents when they were in their last decade.’
 Those are the regrets that you don’t want to end with.”

 The future (love’s the only engine of survival)